All Episodes

 I think assistant editor would have been a bit lower.

-So she said, okay, I'll I'll be that.
+So she said, okay, I'll be that.

 And that was her title, I think, throughout her life.

-And uh she got paid a pittance, 10,000 a year.
+And she got paid a pittance, $10,000 a year.

-A cab driver picked her up outside her apartment on Fifth Avenue, and he recognized her, and when he let her out at um, it was either Viking or Double Day, he said to her, you mean you work and you don't have to?
+And when he let her out, it was either Viking or Double Day, he said to her, You mean you work and you don't have to?

-And she said, that's right.
+And she said, That's right.

 And that's what some of us do, right, Jim?